-Style Naming Pages for the Technology Dialog
+Style Naming Rules Pages in the Technology Dialog

 Style Naming Dialog

 As a switchable option, you can opt to have Pulsonix automatically create style names for you.
 This means that, for example, when creating new pad styles, you could use the auto-naming option to use the IPC naming convention.